Earn More with a Monthly Investment Plan

 This logic can also be applied to investing a large lump sum of money.
 Investing a single large lump sum all at once is riskier because, as discussed, it leaves you exposed to whatever the market condition is at the time.
-Spreading out the large lump sum over a few months is a way to mitigate your risk while still investing a large amount of cash and allowing it to grow with interest and returns.
+Spreading out the large lump sum through monthly payments is a way to mitigate your risk while still investing a large amount of cash and allowing it to grow with interest and returns.

 To see how minor adjustments in your lifestyle can pay off when you invest those savings, consider these examples:

-By saving an additional $100 SGD each month and investing it in a portfolio that returns 5% net for 25 years, your wealth will be $60,000 SGD greater than if you didn’t start this savings plan ($30,000 SGD extra-savings, and $30,000 SGD of returns and compound interest from those savings).
+By saving an additional $100 SGD monthly and investing it in a portfolio that returns 5% net for 25 years, your wealth will be $60,000 SGD greater than if you didn’t start this savings plan ($30,000 SGD extra-savings, and $30,000 SGD of returns and compound interest from those savings).

-Monthly investments of $500 SGD per month (or $16 SGD per day– the equivalent of a single taxi ride) will grow your additional wealth to $300,000 SGD greater at the end of 25 years.
+Monthly investments of $500 SGD per month (or $16 SGD per day – the equivalent of a single taxi ride) will grow your additional wealth to $300,000 SGD greater at the end of your 25-year plan.

 Whether you put that additional value towards your general savings or towards any of life’s larger expenses, such as retirement or a new home is entirely up to you.
 And how good does it feel to have the flexibility to make that financial decision now?